AndrewLawrence/dCVnet/README.md

 dCVnet was developed to work with two-class outcomes (binary logistic), but work on implementing other model families supported by glmnet is ongoing.

-\newpage

 ### Footnotes

 <a name="fn1"><sup>1</sup></a> regularised-models/dCVnet can be useful for inference,
-but this is not really their main purpose, and the time-consuming outer cross-validation loop is not very important for inference.
+but this is not really their main purpose, and the time-consuming outer cross-validation loop is not as important for inference.

 <a name="fn2"><sup>2</sup></a> Where *p*/*n* > 1, the standard least-squares regression
 solutions are not defined and generalised models will have convergence problems.